keithrbennett/rexe/README.md

 ➜  ~   echo $EUR_RATES_JSON | rexe -mb -ij -oy
 ```

-...and if input comes from a file, it's even simpler:
+...and if input comes from a file, rexe determines the format from the file's extension, and it's even simpler:

 ```
 ➜  ~   rexe -f eur_rates.json -oy